Skip to content

 DIG’s Commitment

 In 2016, a generous grant from Together Women Rise (formerly Dining For Women) enabled DIG to expand our work to include the mountains of Southwest Uganda.
-What started as a pilot project has grown to have regional of impact.
+What started as a pilot project has grown to have regional impact.

 DIG has been working diligently to build trusting relationships with these unique communities, and we’ve adapted our programs to best meet their specific needs.